osuosl/presentation-devopsbootcamp/source/linuxcon2015.rst

 - Balancing FTE to Student ratios
 - A lot of time and resource is put in mentoring
 - Represent less than 1% of total OSU CS population
-- Budget constraints on hiring more students
+- Budget and staff constraints on hiring more students

 DevOps Bootcamp
 ===============